 AIPCE wondered why we are having some dominant labels in the market.
 The basis of the problem is that there is indeed a lack of trust in public policy; otherwise there would be no reason for these ecolabels to come in.
 The situation is the same in the food safety sector, only that in food safety there is no competition with regards to the schemes, while we do not have much choice in ecolabels in fish products.
 Unfortunately, this is why we are facing some problems; in some cases the market is asking for something that does not exist (e.g. MSC certification not possible for a certain fishery).

-ANFACO-CECOPESCA underlined that we are not talking about differentiation, but about monopoly.
+ANFACO-CECOPESCA underlined that we are not talking about positive differentiation with added value when using certain ecolabel schemes, but about the creation of a recognised brand that would like to impose its use in order to access some market, like a monopoly would do.
 We cannot accept that some consumers hesitate on the quality of EU products, we cannot afford that.
-We cannot say that a product labelled by a private service would be better than an EU product, because in the end the consumers would be the ones paying the cost.
+We cannot say that a product labelled by a private service would be more sustainable than an EU product which accomplish the legislation, because in the end the consumers or companies would be the ones paying an extra cost for something called “extra sustainable”.
 This would also lead to a lack of trust in a system which is one of the best in the world.

 PSPR was happy to hear that the COM is looking into this topic.
 He wondered why processors have to pay for the MSC label.
 Fishers should be the ones paying.
 He disagreed on the fact that consumers pay more for MSC products; it is only the processors that are paying for this added value of sustainability as without certification you cannot sell to the retailers.